维也纳分离派特点:color

 The Meaning of Blue

 The color of the sky and ocean, blue is one of the most popular colors.
 It causes the opposite reaction as red.
 Peaceful, tranquil blues cause the body to produce calming chemicals, so it is often used in bedrooms.
 Blue can also be cold and depressing.
 Fashion consultants recommend wearing blue to job interviews because it symbolizes loyalty.
 People are more productive in blue rooms.
 Studies show that weightlifters are able to handle heavier weights in blue gyms.
-While blue is one of the most popular colors, it is the least appetizing.
-Blue food is rare in nature.
-Food researchers say that when humans searched for food, they learned to avoid toxic or spoiled objects, which were often blue, black or purple.
-When food dyed blue is served to study subjects, they lose their appetite.
-Psychological Symbolism:

 References in Nature Sky, Oceans and Lakes, Blueberries, Bluebirds, Fish, Blue Bonnets and other flowers, Lapis and other gemstones Contemporary Culture Denim, Police Uniforms Historic and Political Associations The color of robes representing the station of philosopher in ancient Rome; signifies spiritual virtue in Christian art Other Cultures The color of immortality in China, the color of holiness for Hebrews, the color of the god Krishna in Hinduism OSHA Coding Blue cautions against the starting, use, or movement of equipment under repair Optics/Physiology Blue recedes, thereby creating the impression that blue objects are farther away than they actually are